gkthiruvathukal/gkthiruvathukal/README.md

 - 🔭 I’m currently working on software engineering tools, books, and lecture notes / code examples.
 - 🌱 I’m currently learning to be an effective department chairperson.
 - 👯 I’m looking to collaborate on everything, especially in computer science, software engineering, machine learning, etc.
-- 🤔 I’m looking for help with research.
+- 🤔 I’m looking for help with research software / prototyping.
 - 💬 Ask me about research opportunities.
 Not all are paid but can lead to other glory, including co-authored publications.
 - 📫 How to reach me: See [gkt.cs.luc.edu](https://gkt.cs.luc.edu)
 - 😄 Pronouns: he/him/his